Skip to main content

 The efficiency and health of your mitochondria dictate your capacity for vitality.
 When this system operates at its peak, you feel energetic, resilient, and strong.
 When its function declines, due to age or other stressors, the entire system feels the effect.
 This is where the body’s own regulatory systems become so important.

 The endocrine system, your body’s internal messaging service, uses hormones to send signals that regulate cellular activity.
-One of the most significant of these signaling molecules is (GH), a substance produced by the pituitary gland that plays a central role in metabolism, cell repair, and maintaining body composition throughout your life.
+One of the most significant of these signaling molecules is growth hormone (GH), a substance produced by the pituitary gland that plays a central role in metabolism, cell repair, and maintaining body composition throughout your life.
 Its production naturally wanes with age, which often correlates with the very symptoms of diminished vitality you might be experiencing.

 Understanding Growth Hormone Peptides